Blood Relations

 Coded Blood Relations:

-In some CAT questions, relationships are coded:
+In some CAT questions, relationships are coded with symbols:

 - A + B means A is B’s sister